 Broadband with data limits should be avoided as it will restrict your school's ability to use the internet in class.
 Teachers should not have to be concerned about rationing how long a class can use the internet because of built in data limits.

 The PSBA has no data limits in place and is therefore ideal for school use.

-Please see Planning and Management Standards, and Standard A1 on broadband provision for more information.
+Please see Planning and Management Guidance, and Standard A1 on broadband provision for more information.